-MUS 369 Keyboard Pedagogy

-and Literature (3 cr. hrs.)
+MUS 369 Keyboard Pedagogy and Literature (3 cr. hrs.)

 A team-taught survey of graded teaching materials, repertoire and pedagogical techniques for pianists and organists.
 Both historical background and contemporary methods are emphasized.
-Required for all piano and organ performance majors; strongly recommended for church music majors with piano or organ performance concentration.
+Required for all piano and organ performance majors.
 Prerequisites: Successful completion of piano barrier exam and admission to 400-level study of applied piano or organ.
-Church Music majors must complete MUS 270 as an additional prerequisite.